Learn about Professional Supervisors, Non-Professional Supervisors, and the questions you must ask any Supervisor and the company they work for.

 Any cancellations will be reported as well as the reasons for cancellation.
 Seldom cancellations for a reasonable issue like illness are not perceived negatively.
 A note from doctor is often required when a visit is canceled for health reasons.
 However, cancellations should be made one week ahead so that the supervisor can be rescheduled with another family.
 Less than one week cancellations must be renegotiated for a makeup time.
 Less than 48 hour cancellations must be paid.

-The first thing to understand about hiring a counsellor for the children of divorce/separation, is that this is a very separate specialty in counseling.
-Hiring a counsellor who is not specialised in working with children of divorce/separation can lead to the child becoming labeled with depression, anxiety, OCD (obsessive compulsive disorder), ODD (oppositional defiant disorder), etc., and treated like they have a serious mental health problem.
+The first thing to understand about hiring a counsellor for the children of divorce/separation, is that this is a very separate specialty in counselling.
+Hiring a counsellor who is not specialized in working with children of divorce/separation can lead to the child becoming labeled with depression, anxiety, OCD (Obsessive Compulsive Disorder), ODD (Oppositional Defiant Disorder), etc., and treated as though they have a significant mental health disorder.
 This can end in harm to the child and the parent-child relationship, false allegations, increase of loyalty issues, alienation, etc. and is overall malpractice.

 Do not just take someone's word for who is a good counsellor or not.
 Research them, talk to them, check reviews on them.
 The best way to find a good counsellor is to go to BCACC website with Registered Clinical Counsellors. www.bc-counsellors.org/counsellors.
 Select your city for location, then in the keyword put "children divorce".
 If you don't get enough choices for counsellors in your city, then try the cities around you.
 Read every profile, call the ones that look suitable, and ask more about their work and how they would deal with your case.

-STYLE.
-Lawyer's style of work is very important.
-If your goal is to go to trial to sort things out, then hire a lawyer who loves trial work.
+A lawyer's style of work is very important.
+If your goal is to go to trial rather than negotiate out of Court to sort things out, hire a lawyer who loves trial work.
 If you prefer to negotiate and make agreements without trial, then hire a lawyer who loves making agreements and finishing without trial.

-And before you sign the contract with any lawyer, look them up on the Internet, TV news, client reviews, etc. You may be surprised that some practicing lawyers have serious issues with the law, themselves.
-You may still choose them, but at least be informed.
+And before you sign the contract with any lawyer, look them up on the Internet, search news websites, read client reviews, etc. You may be surprised to learn that a few lawyers have had issues with the law.
+You may still choose to hire them, but at least be informed.